The Lady (1925 film): Production

 Like many of Talmadge's silent films of the 1920s, The Lady is derived from a stage play.
 The play, The Lady, ran on Broadway from December 4, 1923, to February 1924 at Charles Frohman's Empire Theatre.
 The play was produced by A. H. Woods.
 Mary Nash played Talmadge's part of Polly Pearl and Elizabeth Risdon played Fanny Le Clare which, in the film, was played by Doris Lloyd.
 Also in the cast was child actor Junior Durkin who was soon to find bigger fame in films.

 The Motion Picture Producers and Distributors of America, formed by the film industry in 1922, regulated the content of films through a list of subjects that were to be avoided.
 While Norma Talmadge portrayed a prostitute in The Lady, this was acceptable under the rules as prostitution was not explicitly barred so long as it was not forced (i.e., white slavery) and aspects of her work was not shown in the film.
 While staying at the brothel, her work is stated as being limited to being a cabaret singer.

 Preservation

-The Lady survives in the U.S. Library of Congress with reel 2 missing.
-The remaining elements of the film have severe beginning stages of nitrate decomposition making much of the film hard to follow.
+The Lady is preserved in the U.S. Library of Congress with reel 2 missing.
+The remaining elements of the film were reported to have severe beginning stages of nitrate decomposition making much of the film hard to follow.
+The film received a full restoration by the Library of Congress in 2022.
+The restoration is currently distributed by the library as a DCP package.

+In 2025, it was selected for preservation in the United States National Film Registry as being "culturally, historically or aesthetically significant."